Ship Frozen Fruit from China: Complete Import & Cold Chain Guide

 Reefer Container Set Points and Airflow

-Set point: -18°C (or -20°C for extra protection)
+Set point: -18°C (some buyers specify -20°C for additional margin)

-Airflow design: Bottom-air delivery through T-floor
+Airflow: bottom-air delivery through T-floor channels

 Critical airflow requirements:

-Maintain 10cm gap from walls and ceiling
+Maintain a 10 cm gap from walls and ceiling

 Pre-Cooling and Loading Protocols